 The Kurama/Kibune area has become a popular destination for visitors to Kyoto.

-Set in the northern mountains, less than 1-... more »hour from the city centre, this little rural village has a lot to offer for those wanting to discover & experience most aspects that make-up Japan's scenery, history and tradition.
+Set in the northern mountains, less than 1-hour from... more » the city centre, this little rural village has a lot to offer for those wanting to discover & experience most aspects that make-up Japan's scenery, history and tradition.

 As you board the "Eizan" train at Demachiyagi station, you will be taken through the northern suburbs of Kyoto, and, before long, you will enter the forests and mountains of Kurama ( the area is home to some giant Cedar, Maple and Wisteria trees ).The scenery here is very beautiful, regardless of what time of year you visit but, if your visit is during the winter months, I need to warn you about the snow, especially on the trail and on the summit of Mt Kurama.